fastmcp-me/logic-lm-mcp/README.md

 {
   "mcpServers": {
     "logic-lm": {
-      "command": "python",
+      "command": "logic-lm-mcp"
-      "args": ["/absolute/path/to/logic-lm-mcp-server/start_server.py"],
-      "cwd": "/absolute/path/to/logic-lm-mcp-server"
     }
   }
 }
 ```

-**Important:** Replace `/absolute/path/to/logic-lm-mcp-server` with your actual path.
-Use `pwd` in the repository directory to get the absolute path.

-2. **Restart Claude Code** to load the new MCP server.
+**Restart Claude Code** to load the new MCP server.

 3. **Test the integration:**